syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-ODS-Conversion.md

 # Excel to ODS Conversion

-The Open Document Format for Office Applications (ODF), also known as OpenDocument, is an XML-based file format for spreadsheets, charts, presentations and word processing documents.
-It was developed with the aim of providing an open, XML-based file format specification for office applications.
+The Open Document Format for Office Applications (ODF) is also known as OpenDocument.
+It is an XML-based file format for spreadsheets, charts, presentations, and word processing documents.
+It was developed with the aim of providing an open and XML-based file format specification for office applications.
 OpenOffice uses ODF format as its default document format.
-OpenDocument Spreadsheet (ODS) is the file format for Excel documents.
+The OpenDocument Spreadsheet (ODS) is the file format for Excel documents.
 XlsIO supports conversion of XLS/XLSX documents to ODS.

 ## Saving ODS in different platforms

-The following code snippet illustrates the creation of simple Excel file and exporting the same to ODS format.
+The following code snippet illustrates the creation of an Excel file and exporting it to ODS format.

 {% tabs %}
 {% highlight c# %}